media-cloud-ai/startup/vault/README.md

 ## Introduction

 Vault is an open-source tool used for the storage and management of secrets.
-The secrets are embedding all personal or sensitive informations as credentials, SSH keys, login/password, AWS keys, API tokens, etc. Vault helps resolving the following management issues :
+The secrets are embedding all personal or sensitive informations as credentials, SSH keys, login/password, AWS keys, API tokens, etc. Vault has roughly the following architecture :

 | Backend | Use |
 |---------------|----------------|